• Skip to main content

 • Cook the noodles accordingly to packaging.

 • While the noodles are cooking, make the peanut butter sauce and chop the veggies.
-Also thaw the edamame in hot water for about 5 minutes, then drain.
+Also thaw the edamame in hot water for about 5 minutes (you can use the microwave), then drain.

 • In a large bowl, add the noodles, carrots, cucumber, red pepper, green onion, edamame, peanuts and cilantro.
 Pour some of the sauce and stir to combine.
 Add more of the sauce as needed, you may be left with some extra sauce to use for another recipe.